zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 [experiment tracker](https://docs.zenml.io/component-gallery/experiment-trackers)
 abstraction.

-Experiment trackers in ZenML let you track your ML experiments by logging extended information about your models, datasets, metrics, and other parameters.
-Plus, it also lets you browse , visualize and compare between runs.
-In the ZenML world, every pipeline run is considered an experiment, and ZenML facilitates the storage of experiment results through the Experiment Tracker stack component.
-This establishes a clear link between pipeline runs and experiments.
+ZenML's experiment trackers let you track your ML experiments by logging information about your models, datasets, metrics, and other parameters.
+You can also browse, visualize, and compare between runs.
+Every pipeline run is considered an experiment in ZenML, and the Experiment Tracker component facilitates the storage of experiment results, establishing a clear link between pipeline runs and experiments.

 ## 🤾 The Challenge